mrcavalcanti/mosaicoo/docs/sources/administration/preferences/change-grafana-name.md

 Grafana server administrators and organization administrators can change organization names.

-### Grafana Server Admin change organization name
+### Mosaicoo Server Admin change organization name

-Follow these instructions if you are a Grafana Server Admin.
+Follow these instructions if you are a Mosaicoo Server Admin.

 {{< docs/list >}}
 {{< docs/shared "manage-users/view-server-org-list.md" >}}